litexlang/litex-official-documents/How_Litex_Works/How_Equality_Is_Checked.md

 Another example: if we want to prove `2 - 1 + b = h`, we find that `2-1+b` hasn't appeared before in the entire project, so there's no key for it in `equalityMap`.
 However, `equalityMap` has a key `"h"`, so we iterate through all symbols in `"h"`'s list to see if any equals `2-1+b`.
 If we find a match, it's verified.
 For example, when iterating through `{a, 1+b, f(c), h, 8+t}`, we find that `2-1+b = 1+b`, so it's verified.

+If verification passes at this step, then the fact is considered verified.

+If verification fails at this step, Litex will continue to try the next step.

 3. **Function names and all function parameters are equal**

 ```litex